squint-cljs/squint/README.md

 - The CLJS standard library is replaced with `"squint-cljs/core.js"`, a smaller re-implemented subset
 - Keywords are translated into strings
 - Maps, sequences and vectors are represented as mutable objects and arrays
+- Standard library functions never mutate arguments if the CLJS counterpart do not do so.
+Instead, shallow cloning is used to produce new values, a pattern that JS developers nowadays use all the time: `const x = [...y];`
-- Most functions return arrays and objects, not custom data structures
+- Most functions return arrays, objects or `Symbol.iterator`, not custom data structures
+- Functions like `map`, `filter`, etc. produce lazy iterable values but their results are not cached.
+If side effects are used in combination with laziness, it's recommended to realize the lazy value using `vec` on function boundaries.
+You can detect re-usage of lazy values by calling `warn-on-lazy-reusage!`.
 - Supports async/await:`(def x (js-await y))`.
 Async functions must be marked with `^:async`: `(defn ^:async foo [])`.
 - `assoc!`, `dissoc!`, `conj!`, etc. perform in place mutation on objects
 - `assoc`, `dissoc`, `conj`, etc. return a new shallow copy of objects
 - `println` is a synonym for `console.log`
-- `pr-str` and `prn` coerce values to a string using `JSON.stringify`
+- `pr-str` and `prn` coerce values to a string using `JSON.stringify` (currently, this may change)
+- `partition-by` is strict instead of lazy

-If you are looking for ClojureScript semantics, take a look at [Cherry 🍒](https://github.com/squint-cljs/cherry).
+If you are looking for closer ClojureScript semantics, take a look at [Cherry 🍒](https://github.com/squint-cljs/cherry).

 ## Articles